-There are a number of other aspects to the complementarity of the GEOSAR and the LEOSAR system which have been highlighted in the report of the 406 MHz GEOSAR Demonstration and Evaluation (D&E) performed by Cospas-Sarsat Participants from 1996 to 1998.
+406 MHz beacon signals from LEOSAR and GEOSAR systems can also be combined to produce Doppler locations, or to improve location accuracy.
+These are two examples of combined LEOSAR/GEOSAR operations.
+Other aspects to the complementarity of the GEOSAR and the LEOSAR system are highlighted in the report of the 406 MHz GEOSAR Demonstration and Evaluation (D&E) performed by Cospas-Sarsat Participants from 1996 to 1998.

-Figure 3.2 : Combined LEOSAR - GEOSAR Operations
+Figure 3.2: Combined LEOSAR - GEOSAR Operations

-3.3 Distribution of Alert and Location Data
+3.2 Distribution of Alert and Location Data